This post may contain affiliate links. For more information, read my disclosure policy.

 - It holds up to stacking with a tender yet sturdy crumb and tastes like the perfect moist cake you expect from a yellow cake recipe.

-- The main difference between cake flour and all-purpose is protein content: cake flour has about 8% and all-purpose is slightly higher.
+- This recipe was written for all purpose flour.
+The main difference between cake flour and all-purpose is protein content: cake flour has about 8% and all-purpose is slightly higher.
 This makes for a bit denser of a cake (hence the extra baking powder and buttermilk in my recipe).

 - Be sure to mix in the eggs one at a time, beating between each.